-Report on line 5, column (a), any distributions received from foreign corporations that were included on Part I, line 11, and that were previously taxed for U.S. income tax purposes.
+Report on line 5, column (a), any distributions received from foreign corporations that correspond to amounts included in Part I, line 11, and that were previously taxed for U.S. income tax purposes.
 For example, include in column (a) amounts that are excluded from taxable income under sections 959 and 1293(c).
 Remove such amount in column (b) or (c), as applicable.
 Report the full amount of the distribution before any withholding tax.
 Since previously taxed foreign distributions are not currently taxable, line 5, column (d), is shaded.
-(Also see the instructions for Part II, line 2, earlier.)
+Also, see the instructions for Part II, line 2, earlier.